 See the install instructions to set up your computer and install Fatiando.

-You don’t need to code to contribute.
+You don’t need to be a programmer to contribute.
 You can start by sending us your feedback: bug reports, feature requests, code contributions, spelling corrections, usage examples, etc.

 We need a lot of help improving the documentation.
 You can help by reporting typos, suggesting new sections and improvements, and anything that you think would make the docs better in any way.

-If you want to mess with the code, take a look at our developers guide.
+If you want to mess with the code, take a look at our Developer Guide.
 Don’t be afraid to ask for help getting started!

 fatiando.inversionpackage.
 See the Github repo for the poster and source code behind it.